 Ranging from £1,900 for the tall and wide maxi walk-in bath to £2,100 for the big and bold option, there’s very little difference in price when it comes to how much a maxi walk-in bath costs.
 This’ll have cheaper installation costs too, as a direct result of no electrical requirements due to the seat being static.

 There are four options in the midi walk-in bath range, the main difference between which is the variations in length, width and height of both the bath and the step threshold.
 All featuring a static seat, these midi sized walk-in baths still offer plenty of bathing space and are perfect for medium-sized spaces.

 Your size options and midi walk-in bath cost are as follows:

-You have a choice of front or side entry which allows this neat walk-in bath to be installed in the smallest alcove.
-This makes the greatest use of the most awkward space.
+A choice of front or side entry allows this neat walk-in bath to be installed in the smallest alcove, making the greatest use of the most awkward space.

-The cost depends on length and access requirements.
+The cost of compact walk in baths depends on the length and access requirements.
 There are two very similar designs, and very little variation in how much a compact walk-in bath costs.

 As great as they are, walk-in baths are not suitable for all, so we would always strongly encourage you visit a showroom to gain further insight, knowledge and try before you buy.
 We have two showrooms in the Yorkshire region, both of which feature a walk-in bath for you to try.

 More Ability, part of the Passmore Group, is Yorkshire’s only 5* rated bathroom adaptation company.
 Specialising in accessible, mobility and disabled bathroom solutions we are extremely proud of the exceptional service we continuously deliver from design right through to installation and after care.
 Whether you want a future proofed solution or require a more specialist adaptation in order to remain independent at home More Ability can help create a safe space to bathe for you or your loved ones.